 Medical Health Access standards listed above must be adhered to for CHCBS.
 In addition to the Medical Health Access Standards, Members receiving CHCBS will be provided comprehensive and preventive health care services to ensure they receive appropriate preventive, dental, mental health, developmental and special services.
 MVP contracts with Providers that have expertise in caring for medically fragile children, including children with co-occurring developmental disabilities In the event MVP does not have Participating Providers for such Covered Services, the referring provider must submit a prior authorization for an out-of-network provider.
 Refer to Utilization and Case Management for the process on how to obtain a prior authorization to an out-of-network provider.
 The following access standards must be met by all providers.

 Foster Care Initial Health Services Variation to Access Standards

-The following services must be performed by a Participating Provider who is not a Behavioral Health Specialist in the designated timeframes of a child being placed in foster care.
+The following services must be performed by the appropriate provider outlined below in the designated timeframes of a child being placed in foster care.

 Initial Health Services Time Frames